wzyboy/ash/README.md

 3. Load archive files into SQLite: `./scripts/initdb.py`;
 4. (Optional) Use `./scripts/extract_media_urls.py` to extract and download media files;
 5. Copy `config.sample.py` to `config.py` and edit it to meet your needs.

+You could load multiple archives from different accounts into SQLite by repeating step 2 with `-a / --append` flag.

 ## Running